limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 In short:

-> the atlas defines the map
+> the Atlas defines the map
 > the casebook teaches the map
 > the adapter lets AI systems operate on the map